michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0083.md

 - adj: very sad; especially involving grief or death or destruction
 - adj: of or relating to or characteristic of tragedy
 ### Family
-tragic: tragedy, tragically, tragicly+;tragedy: tragedies, tragical;tragical: tragicalest
+- tragic: tragedy, tragically, tragicly+
+- tragedy: tragedies, tragical
+- tragical: tragicalest
 ### Examples
 - Mark Caldwell, one of the hotel’s managers, read a prepared statement calling the incident “a tragic accident.”
 - A manager at the Dupont Circle Hotel called the incident “a tragic accident” in a prepared statement.